nicotsou/nicotsou.com/content/blog/tltr-typescript-generics/index.md

 echo(year); // T is inferred as a string
 ```

 I have simply removed the type and now it echoes the string.
 This means that you can simply consume generic functions, without explicitly specifying their types.
-Type inference kicks.
+Type inference kicks in.
 Try hovering over this echo function, to see what type is inferred.

 > I don't know about you, but this looks like JavaScript to me.
 >